AdaCore/gnatstudio/docs/users_guide/main_window.rst

   The list of all the entities declared in that package is displayed

-* and more...

-This browser is accessible through the contextual menu :menuselection:`Browsers --> Examine entity` in the project view and source editor, when clicking on an entity.
+Access this browser via the contextual menu :menuselection:`Browsers --> Examine entity` in the project view and source editor when clicking on an entity.

-Most information in the items are clickable (by default, they appear as underlined blue text).
-Clicking on one of these hyper links will open a new item in the entity browser for the selected entity.
+Most entities displayed are clickable (by default, they appear as underlined blue text).
+Clicking on one opens a new item in the entity browser for the selected entity.

-This browser can display the parent entities for an item.
-For instance, for a C++ class or Ada tagged type, this would be the types it derives from.
-This is accessible by clicking on the up arrow in the title bar of the item.
+You can display the parent entities for an entity.
+For example, in a C++ class or Ada tagged type, this is the type it derives from.
+Display the parent by clicking on the up arrow in the title bar of the entity.

-Likewise, children entities (for instance types that derive from the item) can be displayed by clicking on the down arrow in the title bar.
+Similarly, you can display child entities (for example, types that derive from the item) by clicking on the down arrow in the title bar.

-An extra button appear in the title bar for the C++ class or Ada tagged types, which toggles whether the inherited methods (or primitive operations in Ada) should be displayed.
-By default, only the new methods, or the ones that override an inherited one, are displayed.
-The parent's methods are not shown, unless you click on this title bar button.
+An extra buttons appear in the title bar for the C++ class or Ada tagged types that toggles whether the inherited methods (or primitive operations in Ada) should be displayed.
+By default, only new methods, or ones that override an inherited one, are displayed.
+The parent's methods are not shown unless you click on this button.

-See also :ref:`browsers_features` for more capabilities of the GPS browsers.
+See also :ref:`browsers_features` for more capabilities of GPS browsers.

 .. index:: file selector